eriknyquist/versionedobj/README.rst

 Migrations: making use of the version number
 --------------------------------------------

-Any VersionedObject object can have a ``version`` attribute, which can be any object, although it is typically a string (e.g. ``"v1.2.3"``).
+A VersionedObject object can have a ``version`` attribute, which can be any object, although it is typically a string (e.g. ``"v1.2.3"``).
 This version attribute can be used to support migrations for older objects, in the event that you need to change the format of your object.